 Don’t we all want less stress in our lives?
 Our children are no exception.
 Our quest for less stress and more peace is universal.
-Including your children in a meditation practice can improve inner peace, concentration, and confidence.
+Including your children in meditation practice can improve inner peace, concentration, and confidence.
 Before we jump into some tips on creating a family meditation practice, please take a moment to pin this post to your homeschool board.

 How to create a meditation routine for your family?

 Meditating with your children on a regular basis can be difficult if you do not supply a routine and some variation.
 A child’s mind and even ours thrive on habit or routine.
 While we tend to choose one thing we like best a child’s mind is discovering what it likes and doesn’t like.
 While I recommend mediating at approximately the same time each day (setting a routine), a new activity holds a child’s excitement.
 You know your child better than anyone else, so begin with a practice you believe they would enjoy the most.

 Incorporating Technology into Your Meditation Practice